MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-rhel.md

 ---
-description: Information about installing PowerShell on Red Hat Enterprise Linux (RHEL) ms.date: 05/31/2022
+description: Information about installing PowerShell on Red Hat Enterprise Linux (RHEL) ms.date: 01/09/2023
 title: Installing PowerShell on Red Hat Enterprise Linux (RHEL)
 ---
 # Installing PowerShell on Red Hat Enterprise Linux (RHEL)

-All packages are available on our GitHub [releases][releases] page.
+All packages are available on our GitHub [releases][05] page.
 After the package is installed, run `pwsh` from a terminal.
 Run `pwsh-preview` if you installed a preview release.
-Before installing, check the list of [Supported versions](#supported-versions) below.
+Before installing, check the list of [Supported versions][03] below.

 > [!NOTE]
 > PowerShell 7.3 is an in-place upgrade that removes previous versions of PowerShell.
 >
 > If you need to run PowerShell 7.3 side-by-side with a previous version, reinstall the previous
-> version using the [binary archive](install-other-linux.md#binary-archives) method.
+> version using the [binary archive][07] method.

 RHEL 7 uses yum and RHEL 8 uses the dnf package manager.